GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Sunder
 Reaction
 Performed in response to an attack you make, you instead intend to rend armor (or a shield), rather than maim the foe.
 If the attack is successful, you deal a point of damage to the armor.
 The effect of a critical hit still occurs.
 An attack that would qualify to deal damage this way still deals a point of damage to the armo and allows you to choose whether you deal an additional point of damage to the armor or inflict a wound (essentially making this a normal attack) in addition.
+A narrator may opt to impose a defense penalty if performed against a creature with a shell or carapace in place of armor.

 #### Tag
 Action or Reaction